Peace Monuments

 E

 RFuture - World Peace Monument, on top of Mount Ora, eight kilometres southwest of Jerusalem and over looking Bethlehem.
 By French architect Jean Nouvel.
 "Association for a World Peace Monument [WPM] is a Swiss based institution...
-Monument will include a congress and communications centre.
+Monument will include a congress & communications centre.
 With a height of 100 meters and a diameter of 40 meters, this unique peace tower is not to overlook [sic]."

 P